qoherent/ria/README.md

 ## 💻 Usage

-RIA Core consists of importable modules and a set of command-line bindings, allowing you to execute key functionality from the command line.
+RIA Core consists of importable modules that can be used within your Python projects, as well as a command-line interface (CLI), allowing you to execute key functionality directly from the command line.

+The RIA CLI is automatically installed alongside RIA.
+Simply execute `ria --help` from the command line for CLI usage information.

 For example, if we wanted to curate a dataset from a collection of SigMF recordings, apply an artificial IQ Imbalance, and save to file as a machine-learning ready dataset, we could do this from the command line with: